goodsoftwareengineering/time-align-mobile-old/README.md

 ## Errors that should have messages
 - calling a function by a symbol that doesn't resolve
 - styles taking wrong type (string instead of number for padding and margins)
+- forgetting to deref subscription in component
+- when destructured args don't match and those functions are called